 What is an emergency exit route?

-According to OSHA, there are three parts of an emergency exit route:
+What are the three parts of an exit route?

 How many exit routes does a workplace need to have?